| ISRAEL'SEXPIRED

 Yediot Aharonot published a chilling account of what actually happened in Jenin after it

 was stormed by Israeli air and ground forces last April.
+It described how an army reservist Moshe Nissim -

 a frustrated, drunken, fanatic football fan and a habitual troublemaker - was told to